Sansa hadn't expected to ever have cause to laugh in King's Landing again.

 Cersei Lannister was given the job of chaperoning Sansa and Margaery at supper; the queen regent found the joke much less amusing than her son.

 Sansa ate sparingly and wished for the evening to be over.
-Margaery either didn't notice the queen's hostility, or more likely she just didn't care, because she was chattering about the gowns for the wedding.
+Margaery either didn't notice the queen's hostility, or more likely she just didn't care, because she was chatting away about the gowns for the wedding.

 "--Green and gold will suit Sansa's complexion, don't you think, Your Grace?
 And her hair, she has such beautiful hair."